scala/scala-abide/wiki/traversal/traversal-rules.md

 2. [existential rules](/wiki/traversal/existential-rules.md) rely on more than local context and will need to collect information from different parts of a tree to verify a property.
 A recurring pattern uses validation / invalidation of certain _keys_ depending on local context and is provided by the `ExistentialRule` trait.
 In an `ExistentialRule`, once a key has been marked as valid, it will remain so for ever, whereas invalid keys can be validated (and will then remain valid).
 After a full pass through an AST, keys that remain invalid will generate warnings.

-3. [scoping rules](/wiki/traversal/scoping-rules.md) rely on scoping information (by mixing `ScopingTraversal` in) to verify program properties, a situation that will generally arise when verifying properties dealing with recursion or inner / outer relations.
-The `ScopingRule` interfaces provides helpers to manage and access scope during AST traversal to verify such properties.
+3. [path rules](/wiki/traversal/path-rules.md) rely on the hierarchical ordering of the traversal (by mixing `ScopingTraversal` in) to verify program properties.
+These rules can access state to verify whether a sequence of is-in relations are satisfied when visiting a given node and can use this information to generate warnings.
+This will typically be useful when verifying recursion or inner / outer relations.
+The `PathRule` trait provides helpers to manage and access the current "path" traversal has taken.

+4. [scoping rules](/wiki/traversal/scoping-rules.md) provides helper methods to maintain a scala-style scope on symbols.
+Such rules also rely on the `ScopingTraversal` for hierarchical information and provide support for creating new scopes and registering symbols to these.
+This base-type is especially useful when dealing with masking or symbol lookup based on their name.

 ## Adding new helper traits